dfinity/examples/rust/exchange_rate/README.md

 ## Purpose
 This canister is created to demonstrate usage of Internet Computer's newest feature: HTTP Requests for Canisters, where canister can make remote HTTP calls.
 Currently, the feature is limited to access secure (HTTPS) remote services that are served by nodes with IPv6 addresses.
-Trying to non-secure HTTP services or services with only IPv4 addresses will trigger Internet Computer errors.
+Trying to access non-secure HTTP services or services with only IPv4 addresses will trigger Internet Computer errors.

 ## How to use the sample dapp